Youth Week Ambassadors 2026 - applications are now closed

 What is the time commitment?

-Show moreIn the lead up to Youth Week WA (from appointment and February 2025) you will be required for an average of 1 to 2 hours a week at most.
+Show moreIn the lead up to Youth Week WA, Ambassadors are required for an average of 1 to 2 hours a week at most.

 Are Ambassadors required to be available during the evenings or on the weekend?

-Show moreThere is a requirement for you to be available on evenings and/or on the weekend to engagements such as the Young People’s Planning Committee meetings and Youth Week WA events.
+Show moreThere is a requirement for you to be available on evenings and/or on the weekend to attend events and engagements during the week of Youth Week WA itself.

 Are Ambassadors required to travel?
 And if so, do they cover the cost?

-Show moreSome travel may be involved to undertake certain requirements for the role.
+Show moreSome travel will be involved to undertake certain requirements for the role.

-Any required travel away from Perth, or to Perth for those residing regionally, will be funded by the Department of Communities.
+Required travel away from Perth, or to Perth for those residing regionally, will be funded by the Department of Communities in accordance with the allocated budget.

 Can Ambassadors be supported by a support worker?